zchee/golang-wiki/Modules.md

 Go modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)` (for example, `v0.1.0`, `v1.2.3`, or `v3.0.1`).
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
 (Stand-alone distributed module repositories, such as [Project Athens](https://github.com/gomods/athens), are in the works.)

 The major version of a module must be included in both the module path and the package import path if the major version is v2 or higher.
 Module versions of v1 and v0 must not be included in the path.
 Modules with different paths are different modules.
-Thus `me.io/mymod` is different than `me.io/mymod/v2` and may import packages from one major version to another major version.
+Thus `me.io/my/mod` is different than `me.io/my/mod/v2` and both may be imported in a single build, which among other benefits allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

 The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.